 Table 3-2: Filter and prism descriptions; Wavelengths are in m.
 GRS prism dispersion is in units of arcsec with D=  where  is sky angle.

-The wide field instrument optics are maintained at 170 K via radiation off of an instrument radiator.
+The wide-field-instrument optics are maintained at 170 K via radiation off of an instrument radiator.
 The detectors/Sensor Chip Assemblies (SCAs) on the instrument focal plane are cooled to 120 K via a dedicated radiator.
 The Sensor Cold Electronics (SCEs) that power and readout the SCAs are mounted close to, but thermally isolated from, the SCAs as they can be held at a warmer temperature.
 The SCEs are cooled to ~170 K. Panels on the side of the solar array are used as sunshields to protect the instrument and lower telescope structure from solar illumination.

 The use of CMOS-multiplexer (readout integrated circuit) based hybrids with non-destructive readouts support noise reduction and permit electronic shuttering, eliminating the need for a shutter mechanism.
 Sample Up The Ramp (SUTR) processing is used during all observations with the raw frames that are generated every ~5.2 sec being combined during the course of the integration period, but several intermediate images are downloaded, with a baseline of every fourth read (20.8 sec TBR).
 All detectors in the wide field channel are identical, simplifying the detector production and sparing.
 However the IFU focal plane (see below) requires < 1Mpix and is instrumented with a single, 1k x 1k H1R sensor.